cocos/cocos-docs/en/editor/publish/publish-web.md

 The picture above is the preview of the Web Mobile platform.
 Notice that the game view occupies the entire browser window, while the game view of Web Desktop has a fixed resolution and will not fill the screen.

-### With WebGPU
+### WebGPU Support (Experimental)

-Cocos Creator support WebGPU as rendering backend for building Web-Desktop since 3.6.2, just enable `WebGPU` when building Web-Desktop.
+[WebGPU](https://www.w3.org/TR/webgpu/) is the next generation GPU API for the web.
+Cocos Creator supports WebGPU as rendering backend for building Web-Desktop since 3.6.2, just enable `WebGPU` option in the build panel when building Web-Desktop.
-Things are little different with `WebGPU` option enabled.
-When building done, locate the resource folder by click the folder icon in the building panel.
-You can either start an http-server or nginx server to make it accessible for browsers via `localhost:8080`(for instance).
+The build process will be a little bit different with `WebGPU` option enabled.
+Normal builtin server won't work for `WebGPU` package.
+When building done, you need to locate the package folder by clicking the folder icon in the build panel.
+Then you can either start an http-server or nginx server to make an accessible address for the supported browsers.
-Remember to check the compability with your browsers with WebGPU, see chapter **Browser Compatibility** below for details.
+As WebGPU standard is still a working draft, it's not widely supported on all browsers yet.
+So please remember to check the compatibility of WebGPU on your browser, see chapter **Browser Compatibility** below for details.

 ### Browser Compatibility